abbotto/rectangular/README.md

 - A bare-bones `application`
 - A powerful build `toolkit`

 The `installer` asks you a few questions and downloads the bare-bones `application`.
-Once the `application` has been installed, all you have to do is focus on building it up.
+Once the `application` has been installed, it's ready for you to work your magic.
 Everything is well-organized, configurable and easy to operate.
 The build `toolkit` is used to help put everything together.

 ---